November 11, 2016

 PathwayConnect has been piloting a “virtual gathering” in eastern Europe since September 2014, allowing students who live in areas where local gathering is not currently an option to gather online using web conferencing.
 This pilot has now been extended to 37 countries throughout Europe and the Caribbean.

-PathwayConnect Within Reach of 87% of U.S. LDS Stakes
+PathwayConnect Within Reach of 87% of U.S. Church Stakes

 Of the 1,585 stakes and districts in the United States, 1,386 (87 percent) are now within a one-hour commute of a PathwayConnect gathering.
 Additional locations have been identified for potential PathwayConnect sites, which will continue to increase the availability of PathwayConnect to more Church members.